Welcome to Eden Park

 Every year over half a million local and international sports fans enjoy matches and functions at the Park.

-While Eden Park is most notably remembered for hosting the 2011 Rugby World Cup Final, it has been the home of Auckland Cricket, Auckland Rugby and international events since the early 1900’s.
-2015 will see Eden Park as co-host for the Cricket World Cup and host for many other events such as the Dick Smith NRL Auckland 9s, Bledisloe Cup, ITM Cup, Super Rugby, Football and International and Domestic Cricket games.
+While Eden Park is most notably remembered for hosting the 2011 Rugby World Cup Final, it has been the home of Auckland Cricket, Auckland Rugby and international events since the early 1900s.
+In 2015, Eden Park was co-host for the Cricket World Cup and host for many other events such as the Dick Smith NRL Auckland Nines, Bledisloe Cup, ITM Cup, Super Rugby, Football, plus international and domestic cricket games.

-During the redevelopment prior to the Rugby World Cup many features of the Stadium were upgraded such as lighting, audio-visual infrastructure, ICT, external building materials, seating and comprehensive stadium access and egress.
+During the redevelopment prior to the Rugby World Cup, many features of the Park were upgraded such as lighting, audio-visual infrastructure, ICT, external building materials, seating and comprehensive stadium access and egress.

 Eden Park is located in the heart of Auckland (3km from the CBD), and is well serviced by arterial roads, buses and trains.